———

 30th Residential Weekend Course in Medical French

-Provisional date 5-7 April 2024 – Faculté de Médecine, Université Catholique de Lille, France.
-Booking opens October 2023.
+5-7 April 2024 – Faculté de Médecine, Université Catholique de Lille, France.
+Booking open.

 This course is now in its thirtieth year.
 The course venue became Lille, France, as a celebration of the silver anniversary in 2017.
 Delegates have the opportunity to be immersed in French during meals and free time and to experience the beautiful centre of ‘vieux’ Lille.
 This course provides an invaluable foundation for those planning to work or undertake student electives in French-speaking countries, or to work with organisations such as Médecins sans Frontières.
+We attract delegates undertaking diplomas such as offered by the Liverpool School of Tropical Medicine.
 Our main aim is to provide an essential French medical vocabulary and the confidence to use it, thus broadening options for working in medicine with French speaking communities throughout the world.

 Format of the Course